 From food to toiletries and drinks to electronics, packaging is everywhere.
 It makes a huge impact on the planet with countless resources used in the creation of products often designed to be discarded.
 Additionally, a large portion of that packaging used to protect consumer goods is manufactured from plastic and is never recycled.

-Reducing the amount of packaging that’s incinerated or ends up in landfill is not a simple matter in our consumer-oriented world.
+There is not a simple solution to reducing the amount of packaging that’s incinerated or ends up in landfill in our consumer-oriented world.
 In fact, debate continues over what the best approach to truly sustainable packing really is.
 Today, the best bet is for manufacturers to use materials that are either reusable or recyclable, but is one solution better than the other?

 Reusable vs Disposable Packaging

 On the surface, reusable packaging seems like an easy win, cycling packaging products to be used again for the same purpose.
 But, this approach is not always practical and certain goods are unsuitable for this type of packaging.

 Additionally, reusable packaging takes significantly more resources and money to manufacture, and the bottom line is no packaging lasts forever.
 The durability required in reusable packaging may also mean it cannot be recycled when it does reach the end of its life.

 Disposable packaging, on the other hand, has something of a bad reputation, but it doesn’t have to be that way.
 While single-use plastics are inherently destructive, biodegradable packaging made from sustainable or recycled sources is usually cheap, easy to recycle, and can be integrated back into the loop easily through composting.